mateusz-kow/Auto-Subs/README.md

 ## 📖 How to Use

-1.  **Load Video:** Launch the application and go to `File > Import MP4` to load your video file.
+1.  **Load Video:** Launch the application and go to `File > Import Video...` to load your video file.
+Alternatively, open a project with `File > Open Project...`.
-2.  **Automatic Transcription:** The transcription process will begin automatically.
-Progress is logged to the console.
+2.  **Automatic Transcription:** If you loaded a new video, the transcription process can be started from the toolbar.
 3.  **Edit & Refine:**
     *   The transcribed segments appear on the timeline at the bottom.
     *   Click a segment on the timeline to select it.
 This will open the **Word Editor** in the left panel.